 2But the next century would see Ionia ruled by Persian-installed kings and tyrants.

-329 330 3Herodotus was the first to tell about the past by trying to justify his assertions and find reasons for events.
+3Herodotus was the first to tell about the past by trying to justify his assertions and find reasons for events.
 He's best known for his detailed history of the Greco-Persian Wars.
-4Plato's references to the Presocratics are often to make fun of them.
-5He was also an astronomer of note and a mathematician with theorems to his credit.
-An all-around academic.